 A vector AB (see Fig. 27) is a segment of a straight line containing an arrowhead pointed toward B to indicate a direction from its initial point A to its terminal point B. The length of the segment indicates the magnitude of the vector and the line with attached arrowhead indicates direction.
-If from the ends A and B of the vector, perpendiculars be directed to the line with a line with a discrepancy of the vector of th diculars be dropped to the line of a vector A'B' and meet it in the points A'' and B'', respectively, then the vector A''B'' directed from A'' to B'' is called the component of vector AB in the direction of A'B'.
+If from the ends A and B of the vector, perpendiculars be dropped to the line of a vector A'B' and meet it in the points A'' and B'', respectively, then the vector A''B'' directed from A" to B" is called the component of vector AB in the direction of A'B'.